Our Workers' Compensation Attorneys Can Answer Your Questions Now

 Many people make mistakes in workers' comp claims that cost them thousands of dollars and prevent them from getting the medical attention that they need.
 They try to do what they think is right.
 They make decisions and answer questions based on reason and common sense.

 This approach is often ineffective.
 The workers' compensation laws in North Carolina are detailed and specific.
 They are unforgiving.
 Failure to follow these rules can ruin your claim.

-We know Workers' Compensation because we deal with it every day.
+We know the Workers' Compensation Rules because we deal with them every day.
 We have worked with injured people all over North Carolina over many years.
 We know what to do and what NOT to do.